TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 7 - Availability Management/1.7.3-availability-reporting/_index.md

 - The uptime of the web tier become 9/10 = 90%.
 - The uptime of the application tier become 3/4 = 75%.
 - Overall, the system uptime is 68%.
-- SLA is not impacted, as both tiers do not breached their threshold.
+- SLA is not impacted, as neither tier has violated their thresholds.

 #### 9:10 - 9:15 am